 A guide to finding a doctor, specialist or dentist in Belgium, detailing how to register, make appointments, and claim reimbursements through insurance.

 Belgian doctors, both general practitioners and specialists, work in the public and private sectors.
-Some doctors in Belgium operate from private practices or attached to clinics and hospitals.
-Most dentists in Belgium work in private practice.
-You will have to pay fees for both public and private treatments but you will be reimbursed in full or part through your state or private health insurance.
+Some doctors in Belgium operate from private practices or are attached to clinics and hospitals.
+In either case, you generally have to pay fees for both public and private treatments upfront, but you will be reimbursed in full or part through your state health insurance in Belgium or private health insurance.

-To access the Belgian healthcare system and receive reimbursements for visiting the doctor in Belgium or medical treatments, you must first be registered with Belgian social security, and a state health insurance scheme.
-Read more in Expatica's guide to social security in Belgium and Belgian health insurance.
+To access the Belgian healthcare system and receive reimbursements for visiting the doctor in Belgium or medical treatments, you must first be registered with Belgian social security and a state health insurance scheme.
+Read how to apply in Expatica’s guide to social security in Belgium and Belgian health insurance.

-Once registered with the Belgian healthcare system, you are free to choose your own general practitioner or family doctor (médecin / huisarts), or even see different doctors at the same time.
-The state mutuelle/ziekenfonds system (see our guide to healthcare in Belgium for information) allows you to register or consult with the medic of your choice, so long as they are registered with one of the insurance companies.
-Make sure you find a doctor with whom you feel comfortable; your insurance may cover you for making an initial appointment for you to assess whether you feel comfortable with your chosen Belgian doctor.
+Once registered with the Belgian healthcare system, you are free to choose your own general practitioner in Belgium or family doctor (médecin / huisarts), or even see different Belgian doctors at the same time.
+The state mutuelle/ziekenfonds system (see our guide to healthcare in Belgium for information) allows you to register or consult with the medic of your choice, so long as they are registered with one of Belgium’s state insurance companies.
+Your insurance will sometimes cover an initial appointment for you to assess whether you feel comfortable with your chosen Belgian doctor.

 For contact details of local medical professionals or general information or support, you can also contact the 24-hour Community Help Service helpline on +32 (0)2 648 4014 (available in English, French, Flemish, German and Spanish).

 EU statistics show that there are around 300 doctors in Belgium (general practitioners) per 100,000 inhabitants, while reports record more than 5,000 foreign doctors, medical specialists and medical students registered in Belgium.